+Based on companies’ inputs (11):

+intraBandDiffSCS is different for intra/inter DAPS (as indicated in RAN4 LS): 7

+Considering it has been indicated in RAN4 LS clearly, intraBandDiffSCS is different for intra/inter DAPS.
+Rapporteur would suggest to follow RAN4 quidance on this.

+Proposal 10: As agreed in RAN4, intraBandDiffSCS is different for intra/inter DAPS, i.e. separate capability.

 The ASN.1 parts for LTE and NR are provided in section 7.
 Companies are invited to provide your comments if any.

 Question 2-9: Can the ASN.1 parts in section 7 to be used as baseline?
 And any comments?